marisademeglio/eleventypub/README.md

 This part assumes you are familiar with [11ty](https://11ty.io).
 It discusses project structure and options.

 You have as much freedom as you have with 11ty to mix and match templates and options.
-It's up to you to make sure the files pass EPUB 3 validation.
+It's up to you to make sure the resulting output passes EPUB 3 validation.

 This project uses the following fileset conventions: